Month: March 2022

 Especially when accompanied by an agenda, a virtual meeting tends to keep attendees focused.
 Although online attention spans can be shorter, this creates a sense of urgency to efficiently address the agenda.
 There is less table talk and more productive conversation and streamlined decision-making — boards can concentrate on action items and execute them effectively.
 Face-to-face online conversations between team members keep the flow of decisions and actions moving forward and keep organizations and boards up-to-date and on track.

-3. Virtual meetings are cost effective.
+3. Virtual meetings are cost-effective

-4. Virtual meetings are universally accessible.
+4. Virtual meetings are universally accessible

 The accessibility of virtual meetings is second to none and ensures that all the people who need to attend can do so.
 All one needs is a device with an internet connection (e.g., smartphone, tablet, or computer) or an old-fashioned telephone.

-Conclusion: the organization that meets together stays together
+Conclusion: The organization that meets together stays together

-The changes to the way meetings are being conducted right now doesn’t mean that your processes will be ineffective.
+The changes to the way meetings are being conducted right now don’t mean that your processes will be ineffective.
 Take your meetings online to keep your corporation on track and moving forward through good virtual communication to allow for streamlined discussions and decision-making.
-The cost-saving and accessibility benefits of virtual meetings facilitate these needs and they are key elements in maintaining the viability of your team as you move through challenging times together.
+The cost-saving and accessibility benefits of virtual meetings facilitate these needs, and they are key elements in maintaining the viability of your team as you move through challenging times together.

 In-Camera vs. Restricted Records